This is the multi-page printable view of this section. Click here to print.

 6. (Optional) To process the data transferred in the flow, select Add New Processing Step.
 For details, see Processing steps.
 For example:

-1. Add a Reduce step to automatically remove redundant and empty fields from your data.
+1. Add a Classify, a Parse, and a Reduce step, in that order, to automatically remove redundant and empty fields from your data.

 2. To select which messages are processed by the flow, add a Select Messages step, and enter a filter into the Query field.
-For example, to select only the messages received from Fortinet FortiGate firewalls, use the meta.vendor = fortinet + meta.product = fortigate query.
+For example, to select only the messages received from Fortinet FortiGate firewalls, use the meta.vendor = fortinet AND meta.product = fortigate query.

 3. Save the processing steps.